Reconstruction of Epsilon-Machines in Predictive Frameworks and Decisional States: Estimating the decisional states from data

 \subsection{General presentation of the algorithm}

-There are two distinct tasks the algorithm must perform: \begin{itemize} \item Estimating the probability distributions $p(Z|x)$ and $p(X)$ from data.
-The probability distribution estimator must act on the whole space $X$.
-It is responsible for providing values for unobserved data (generalisation ability).
-It might use all available observations: $\hat{p}(Z|x)=F(\mathcal{O})$, where $\mathcal{O}=\left\{ \left(\boldsymbol{x_{i}},\boldsymbol{z_{i}}\right)_{i=1\lyxmathsym{…}N}\right\} $ represents the data in the form of observation pairs $\left(\boldsymbol{x_{i}},\boldsymbol{z_{i}}\right)$, and $F$ a generic function. \item Clustering $X$ into causal, iso-prediction, iso-utility and decisional states according to the user needs.
+There are two main critical tasks the algorithm must perform: \begin{itemize} \item Estimating the probability distributions $P(Z|x)$ from data.
+The probability distribution estimator is responsible for providing values for unobserved data (generalisation ability).
+It might use all available observations: $\hat{P}(Z|x)=F(\mathcal{O})$, where $\mathcal{O}=\left\{ \left(\boldsymbol{x_{i}},\boldsymbol{z_{i}}\right)_{i=1\lyxmathsym{…}N}\right\} $ represents the data in the form of observation pairs $\left(\boldsymbol{x_{i}},\boldsymbol{z_{i}}\right)$, and $F$ a generic function. \item Clustering $X$ into causal, iso-prediction, iso-utility and decisional states according to the user needs.
 This implies as a sub-task estimating the maxima for $\mathbb{U}\left(y|x\right)$.
 The first step is to build $\hat{\mathbb{U}}(y|x)=\int_{Z}\hat{p}(z|x)U(y,z)\mathrm{d}z$ with a user-provided integrator and the utility function.
-Then, an optimiser might be invoked so as to compute $Y(x)=\mathrm{Argmax}_{y\in Z}\hat{\mathbb{U}}(y|x)$. \end{itemize} So, in summary, the user must provide: \begin{itemize} \item A probability density estimator $\hat{p}(Z|X)$ from data observations $\mathcal{O}$. \item A utility function $U$ acting on $Z^{2}$ with $Z$ the space of predictions. \item An integrator for computing the expected value of $U$ with respect to the estimated density. \item A multi-modal optimiser in order to compute $Y(x)=\mathrm{Argmax}_{y\in Z}\hat{\mathbb{U}}(y|x)$. \item A clustering algorithm for gathering probability distributions (for causal states), utility values (for iso-utility states), or similar sets $Y(x)$ (for iso-prediction states).
-Decisional states are found by intersection of the iso-utility and iso-prediction states. \item Optionally, the user may associate a symbol to each $\left(\boldsymbol{x_{t}},\boldsymbol{x_{t+1}}\right)$ consecutive configurations.
+Then, an optimiser might be invoked so as to compute $Y(x)=\mathrm{Argmax}_{y\in Z}\hat{\mathbb{U}}(y|x)$. \end{itemize} So, in summary, the user must provide (explicitly or implicitly using the reference implementation default choices): \begin{itemize} \item A probability density estimator $\hat{P}(Z|X)$ from data observations $\mathcal{O}$. \item A utility function $U$ acting on $Z^{2}$ with $Z$ the space of predictions. \item An integrator for computing the expected value of $U$ with respect to the estimated density. \item A multi-modal optimiser in order to compute $Y(x)=\mathrm{Argmax}_{y\in Z}\hat{\mathbb{U}}(y|x)$. \item A clustering algorithm for gathering probability distributions (for causal states), utility values (for iso-utility states), or similar sets $Y(x)$ (for iso-prediction states).
+Decisional states are found by intersection of the iso-utility and iso-prediction states. \item Optionally, the user may associate a symbol to each transition $\left(\boldsymbol{x_{t}},\boldsymbol{x_{t+1}}\right)$.
 This step is detailed in Section \ref{sub:Determinism-vs-CSSR}, once the main algorithm is explained and we can see why and when this step may become necessary. \end{itemize} Figure \ref{fig:Dstates-rec-algo.} recapitulates these points and shows the algorithm steps that will be detailed in the next sections.
+Readers not used to generic programming might be suprised by the functional inputs: The reference implementation proposes default choices for these functions, but the user is free to provide any equivalent replacement code if so desired.
+The algorithm in Fig. \ref{fig:Dstates-rec-algo.} is described in general terms but it is well-defined and a concrete reference implementation in C++ is provided, see the Appendix.